Father, 2 children killed in massive fire in multi-storey apartment Delhi's Dwarka

 A police officer said, "All residents of the society have been evacuated, and all essential services such as electricity and PNG connections have been shut down."
 DDA and MCD have been informed to assess the structural stability of the building, he said.

-"Those who were on the lower floors managed to evacuate quickly.
-But those higher up had a harrowing time.
-We saw some residents trying to climb onto balconies and signal for help," a local said.
+We saw some residents trying to climb onto balconies and signal for help, a local said.